Tushar9352/OIBSIP-Project4/README.md

 # OIBSIP-Project4
-In this number guessing game you will have to calucaltes the total number of currect answaers with the help of the java
+In this online exam, you will have to calucaltes the total number of correct answers with the help of the java program to pass out this online exam.